Word on the street is that the energy code is causing problems for yurt dwellers.

 Some states in the US use the Uniform Building Code (UBC) but many states, provinces, and some countries use the ICC (International Code Council) rule books.
 The two ICC rulebooks are the IRC (International Residential Code) and IBC (International Building Code).

 While the IBC establishes the basic requirements for exterior walls from a general building construction sense, the International Energy Conservation Code (IECC) updates in 2012 went further to address energy use in buildings.
-(Please note that since this post was published in 2014, codes have been updated again, however, those updates did not affect yurts.
-Future updates may change the information in this post!)
+This was the most recent change that affected yurts, but codes are constantly changing and it’s up to you to do your homework when you’re applying for a permit.

 The beauty of the family of codes prepared by the International Code Council (ICC) is the two codes have been painstakingly reviewed to complement and not contradict each other.
 The IECC uses a similar format and language to the IBC, but also acknowledges the need to coordinate requirements.

 The IECC addresses energy efficiency on several fronts including cost savings, reduced energy usage, conservation of natural resources, and the impact of energy usage on the environment.

 The building code terminology for the yurt is “membrane-covered frame structure.”
 In order to be permitted, a yurt must meet requirements in the areas of snow load, seismic rating, wind speed, and fires safety, dependent on location.
 Other requirements like egress (emergency exit) and occupancy are dependent on the use of the yurt (residential, rental, or commercial).